Text Us to Get Started!

 WILL AN ATTORNEY OR LAW FIRM PROTECT ME FROM THIS LETTER?

-An attorney or law firm can assist you in protecting yourself regarding a cease and desist letter.
-They will provide you with necessary legal guidance regarding your alleged infringing actions.
+An attorney or law firm can assist you in protecting yourself from a cease and desist letter.
+They will provide you with the necessary legal guidance regarding your alleged infringing actions.
 Reach out to an attorney as soon as possible for guidance and any requisite legal documents.

 DIFFERENCE BETWEEN A CEASE AND DESIST LETTER AND CEASE AND DESIST ORDER?

-The different between a letter and a cease and desist order comes down to legal effect.
+The difference between a letter and a cease and desist order comes down to legal effect.

 Letter: